How to Design Relational Database with ERD?

 entities created

-1. Right-click on the entity Bus to select New Column from the popup menu.
+1. Right-click on the "Bus" entity and select New Column from the popup menu.

 new col

-2. Add a primary key column by entering + vehicle_id : integer(10) and press Enter.
+2. Add a primary key column by entering + vehicle_id : integer(10) and pressing Enter.
 A plus character is used to specify the primary key column.
 You don't need it if you want to add a non-primary key column.
-(Note: vehicle_id is the name of the column.)
+(Note: "vehicle_id" is the name of the column.)

 Press Esc to stop creating new columns.